DSC-Capstone/enrollment/index.md

 ### Who is overseeing the capstone?

-With any questions about the capstone sequence itself, feel free to email Suraj Rampure (rampure@ucsd.edu) for now.
-Suraj is leaving UCSD but a new capstone coordinator has yet to be identified; once it's clear who will be in charge of the capstone moving forward, this page will update with their contact information.
+With any questions about the capstone sequence itself, feel free to email Umesh Bellur (ubellur@ucsd.edu) for now.

 With any questions about the content of a particular domain, contact the mentor.
 With any questions about enrollment, please contact Student Affairs in the VAC.